yoe/SReview/docs/index.md

 Welcome to Sreview, a video review and transcoding system.

+Sreview has two major modes of operation: in anonymous mode, the "overview" page contains links to the review forms.
+In the notification mode, the "overview" page does not contain those links, and instead email notifications are sent out to reviewers that contain them.

 ## Reviewing

 If you received an email stating that your talk is ready for review, but